 Gift ideas for older children are definitely going up in price and are shifting up to accommodate a more tech-savvy generation.

-With that in mind, understand that you might be spending more for one tech gift for an older child than you will on a bag full of fun toys for a younger sibling.
+With that in mind, understand that you might be spending more on one tech gift for an older child than you will on a bag full of fun toys for a younger sibling.
 Setting a dollar amount based on this will still allow you to budget and limit your overall spending.

 The key is in the details (I LOVE MATH):